-Journal of Computer and Education Research is an international academic refreed journal accepting educational articles in all social and science fields.
-For the purpose of gathering all the experiences in the education field of the computer and education world JCER accepts quantitative and qualitative studies in all the fields of educational sciences and of field education, meta-analysis studies comprehensively reviewing the related literature, model suggestions and other similar original writings.
-In addition, special priority is given to up-to-date studies using advanced research/statistical methods and techniques.
+Journal of Computer and Education Research is an international academic refereed journal accepting educational articles in all social and science fields.
+It started to be published in 2013 and is featured two times in a year in April and December.
+Our journal is indexed in“TR Dizin, Index Copernicus, Directory of Open Access Journals (DOAJ), DRJI, Cite Factor, OAJI, NewJour, Research Bible, Academia Social Sciences Index (ASOS), Turkish Education Index, Academic Index, SCIPIO, Academic Keys and Scientific Indexing Service”.
+By publishing original research papers, it aims to be a qualified source of data for researchers who study on computer and educational sciences and people who use this data.
+To gather all the experiences in the education field of the computer and education world, JCER accepts quantitative and qualitative studies in all the fields of educational sciences and of field education, meta-analysis studies comprehensively reviewing the related literature, model suggestions and other similar original writings.
+Also, special priority is given to up-to-date studies using advanced research/statistical methods and techniques.
 Besides the methodological efficacy of studies, original and new contributions to the field are also among the basic criteria for the publication of a study.

-Articles sent for publication in the journal are first evaluated by the editor, and if approved, they are sent to two refrees, who are university faculty members expert in the related field.
-The refrees are asked to evaluate the articles in 30 to 45 days.
-In line with the views of the refrees, the editorial board decides whether to publish or reject the article.
+Articles sent for publication in the journal are first evaluated by the editor, and if approved, they are sent to two referees, who are university faculty members expert in the related field.
+The referees are asked to evaluate the articles in 30 to 45 days.
+In line with the views of the referees, the editorial board decides whether to publish or reject the article.
 Then, the author is contacted and informed about the process.

-2. All the paragraphs in the main text should start with an indentation of 1,25 cm; the font-size should be 11 and the font-character be Palatino with a line-space of 1,5, including the notes and references.
+2. All the paragraphs in the main text should start with an indentation of 1,25 cm.
+Including the notes and references, the font-size should be 11, and the font-character be Palatino with a line-space of 1,5.
 The text should be placed on the page with a space of 3cm on the left, 2 cm on the right, 4 cm from the top and 3 cm from the bottom without giving any page number.

-4. YThe text should not exceed 25 pages including the notes, tables, figures, graphics and references.
-Figures, pictures, graphics and charts should be numbered in order, and where necessary in the text, the order should be mentioned; titles should be written over; and if cited, the reference should be given as footnotes.
+4. The paper including the main article, notes, tables, figures, pictures, graphics, and charts should not be more than 25 pages.
+Figures, pictures, graphics and charts should be numbered in order, and the order should be mentioned; titles should be written over where it is necessary for the text.
+If they are cited, the reference should be given as footnotes.

 5. The names of the tables and figures should be written in bold-type using the font-size of 10 and the font-character of Palatino, aligned on the left.
 The writings in the tables and figures should be in font-type of 10 with the font-character of Palatino.
-For the table demonstration, horizontal lines should be used.
+Horizontal lines should be used for the table demonstration.

-7. While giving references in the text, the APA 6.0 style, one of the common methods of citing references, should be used.
+7. While giving references in the text, the APA 6.0 style, one of the common methods of citing references in social sciences, should be used.
 It is the authors’ responsibility whether the references are correct or not.
 The notes and references should be separated.
-If any, the notes should be numbered in the text and placed at the bottom of the page in order.
+If there are any notes, they should be numbered in the text and placed at the bottom of the page in order.